aayushker/CodeRunEz/README.md

 *   Support for HTML/CSS/JS Projects

 <h2>📋 Requirements</h2>
-This script is written in Bash so it will run only on the system that has the Bash interpreter installed.
+This script is written in Shell so it will run only on the system that has the Bash interpreter installed.
 I have tested it and made it on a Linux system (Fedora) but it may also run on MacOS and Unix-like systems, for Windows you can run Bash scripts using the Windows Subsystem for Linux (WSL) or using third-party tools like Git Bash or Cygwin.
 <br>
 <br>